jordsti/csgopool/README.md

 This is the TODO list for the near future

+  - player alias, player merge working, need to make a clean snapshot will almost all players merged
   - ESEA parser (nearly done, some errors handling todo)
   - HLTV parser refactor (done, removing events, need to rename package)
   - Create a Logger package, and add some output for ESEA